The United Kingdom remains a top destination for international students, combining world-class education with vibrant…

 2. Tuition and Cost of Living

-While Ireland’s tuition fees are higher than in countries like Germany or France, they are competitive compared to the UK and the US:
+While Ireland’s tuition fees are higher than in countries like Germany or France, they remain competitive compared to the UK and the US:

 - Undergraduate: €9,000–€20,000 per year